HackStreetBoy11/AqiPrediction/README.md

 ## 📊 How It Works

-1. **User inputs** the 8 meteorological parameters into the web form.
+1. **User inputs** the 10 environmental/pollutant parameters into the web form.
-2. The inputs are **preprocessed and scaled** using the same pipeline used during training.
+2. The inputs are **preprocessed** using the same pipeline used during training.
-3. The trained **ML model predicts the AQI value**.
+3. The trained **XGBoost model predicts the AQI value**.
 4. The app displays the **AQI score** along with the corresponding **health category**.

 ---